Narin-Games/Narin-Payment-Unity-SDK/README.md

 ## Build and Export Project

-You need to do the following two steps before export build from your project:
+You need to do the following two steps before exporting build from your project:

 ### 1) Set Scripting Define Symbols:
 First, go to the following path in the Unity engine: